Alimony & Maintenance

 What Is Spousal Maintenance in Texas?

-Spousal maintenance are payments made by one spouse to cover the basic needs of the other spouse during and after a divorce.
-San Antonio spousal maintenance payments are ordered by a court when the spouse seeking spousal support can prove that they would not be able to generate income to cover their essential living expenses such as food and housing because they were relying completely on the income generated by their spouse.
+San Antonio spousal maintenance payments are ordered by a court when the spouse seeking support can prove that they do not have enough income or have a limited earning capacity to cover their essential living expenses such as food and housing because they were relying completely on the income generated by their spouse.

-Courts in Texas tend to approach spousal support requests carefully, as not everyone who files a request for spousal maintenance will receive it.
 There are also set limits to how much one may receive as spousal maintenance every month, and the amount of each payment cannot be changed unless the spouse making the payments initiates a spousal maintenance modification request.

 What Is the Difference Between Spousal Maintenance and Spousal Support in Texas?

 Alimony, spousal maintenance, and spousal support are sometimes used as interchangeable terms, but there are key differences.
-Spousal maintenance is what in other states is called alimony, i.e., court-ordered support payments that one spouse makes to the other spouse after the divorce is finalized, with the goal of providing the income the other spouse needs to cover their basic necessities.
-Spousal maintenance payments cannot be changed or canceled without a court order.
+Spousal maintenance is what in other states is called alimony, i.e., support payments established through court orders that one spouse makes to the other spouse after the divorce is finalized, with the goal of providing the income the other spouse needs to cover their basic necessities.

 On the other hand, spousal support (sometimes called contractual alimony) is not ordered by the court.
 Instead, it is part of an agreement between you and your ex-spouse.
 When your divorce papers are being finalized, you and your ex may agree on the specifics of spousal support payments voluntarily, and from that point on, it becomes a contractual obligation rather than an order enforceable by the court.